git-srinath/DMS3.0/doc/ERROR_HANDLING_IMPROVEMENT.md

 - The error format maintains backward compatibility with the PL/SQL error codes
 - All errors are still logged using the logger module
-- The PKGDWMAPRError exception is still raised, just with more detailed messages
+- The PKGDMS_MAPRError exception is still raised, just with more detailed messages